This edition was updated: June, 2008.

 My cutter grid has two levels, one that cuts "north-south" and a second that cuts "east-west"; each of these is about 8 feet of wire creating a 10 ohm resistance.
 These two are wired in parallel to create about a 5 ohm resistance.
 You can check the resistance with an accurate volt-ohmmeter, and measure the wire diameter with a micrometer or calipers, to make sure you have a similar design.
 Email from readers of this page confirms that this grid design and wire type is the same across all makes and models.
 There are two possibilities for the spacing of the grid wires, which correspond to "cubelet" (3/4 inch square cubes) versus "cube" (1-1/4 inch square cubes) size ice, although I've never, ever seen anything but the 3/4 inch version.
 On some models, the low-voltage transformer that powers the cutter grid also powers a bin light.
 On recent designs, the transformer also supplies the low-voltage power to the electronic control board.

-Removing the old, broken wire: To restring the wire, begin by removing the cutter grid assembly from the ice machine by removing the two thumbscrews that hold in inside the bin, and disconnecting the two-prong low-voltage power connector.
-Remove the plastic bezel by sliding it off, prying the notches up that hold it in place.
-The resistance wire is strung in two directions, each a separate electrical circuit; these two are wired in parallel by ordinary insulated tinned-copper wires to the connector.
-Likely only the upper level of the grid wire is broken, and you can restrict the repair to that one circuit, since the upper wire breaks from the repeated impact of the ice slab coming off the evaporator; the lower level very rarely breaks since it does not receive any such impacts.
-The ends of the wire are clamped in place with eyelet connectors by screws, typically with a Torx T-20 head.
-Loosening these screws a bit frees the wire ends.
+Removing the old, broken wire: To restring the wire, begin by removing the cutter grid assembly from the ice machine by removing the two thumbscrews that hold the grid inside the bin, and disconnecting the two-prong low-voltage power connector.
+You can test the machine by keeping it running with the grid removed.
+Without the grid the machine should make ice in slabs that drop into the bin and break.
+You can let the gridless machine run while you complete the grid repair.
+Remove the plastic bezel from the grid by sliding it off while prying the notches up that hold it in place.
+The resistance wire is strung in two directions, each a separate electrical circuit; these two are wired in parallel by ordinary insulated tinned-copper wires to the 2-prong connector.
+Likely only the upper level of the grid wire is broken, and you can restrict your repair to that one circuit, since the upper wire breaks from the repeated impact of the ice slab coming off the evaporator; the lower level very rarely breaks since it does not receive any such impacts.
+The ends of the wire are clamped in place on top of eyelet connectors by stainless screws.
+These screws have a Torx T20 head, so you'll need a Torx driver to loosen and tighten them, (although if desperate you could grasp the screw heads with pliers).
+Loosening these screws just a bit frees the wire ends.
 Unthread the old, broken wire from the back-and-forth pattern through the plastic insulators at the edges.
+The insulators are captured on the metal frame only by the wire tension, so the insulators will come loose from the metal frame when the wire is loose; remember the orientation of the insulators for reassembly.
+This is a good time to clean the grid with acid cleaner if it has lime encrustation or other debris.

 Testing and reinstalling the rewired grid: Reassemble the plastic bezel to the unit, and test the grid by connecting it to the ice machine before you install it in place.
 To test, place the palm of your dry hand against the grid wires when the ice machine is running and the grid is connected; the wires should feel slightly but distinctly warm when no ice slab is on the grid.
 Once tested, you can reinstall the grid into the machine.
 At the next harvest, observe that the grid takes about 10 minutes to cut a slab of ice into cubes.